ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/sql-statements.md

 ```sql
 FROM tableFunctionExpr [FINAL] [sampleClause]
 ```
-- `FINAL` : When `FINAL` is specified, ByteHouse fully merges the data before returning the result and thus performs all data transformations that happen during merges.
+- `FINAL` : When `FINAL` is specified, ByConity fully merges the data before returning the result and thus performs all data transformations that happen during merges.

 **Example**